-According to Oregon statutes, the Oregon Tourism Commission (OTC) may invest state dollars in Oregon’s tourism industry regionally, and will appropriate 20 percent of the state lodging tax revenue for use in cooperative regional and multi-regional marketing.
+According to Oregon statutes, the Oregon Tourism Commission (OTC) may invest state dollars in Oregon’s tourism industry regionally, and will appropriate 20% of the state lodging tax revenue for use in cooperative regional marketing and development.

-The 2019-2021 Strategic Tourism Management Plans for each of the RDMOs were developed in alignment with Travel Oregon’s strategic planning process, RCTP Guidelines and extensive input from regional stakeholders.
+The 2021-2023 Strategic Plans for each of the RDMOs are currently being developed in alignment with Travel Oregon’s strategic planning process, RCTP Guidelines and extensive input from regional stakeholders.

 Stakeholder input has been captured via two main processes: The 2020 Oregon Tourism Industry Stakeholder Survey and the 2021 Oregon Tourism Engagement Sessions.